ublue-os/ubuntu/README.md

 What about codecs?

-> So far pulling in Firefox and Celluloid pull in all the right stuff, it's unlikely you'll need extra codecs
+> It's unlikely you'll need extra codecs, Flathub provides everything you need.
+You might need to [force enable hardware acceleration](https://fedoraproject.org/wiki/Firefox_Hardware_acceleration#Web_page_rendering) in Firefox directly.

 Are you planning on adding more apps and stuff?